jgrenadier/mayiask1/README.md

 I felt it worked very well but I am just a software engineer.
-I welcome feedback and would like to work on the more interesting questions of how to improve questions with domain specific data rather than just the "prommpt engineering" that this app uses today.
+I welcome feedback and would like to work on the more interesting questions of how to improve questions with domain specific data rather than just the "prompt engineering" that this app uses today.